-\textbf{Divide-and-conquer approaches} partition a large scene into subregions, train submodels in parallel with multiple GPUs, and compose their outputs.
-Block-NeRF~\citep{tancik2022block} partitions a city into spatial blocks and assigns training views by camera position; Mega-NeRF~\citep{Turki2022CVPR} decomposes space into grids and routes each pixel to the grids intersected by its ray; Switch-NeRF~\citep{mi2023switchnerf} learns the decomposition and routing end-to-end via a mixture-of-NeRF-experts.
-Within 3DGS representations, {\vastgs}~\citep{lin2024vastgaussian} introduces a progressive spatial partitioning strategy that divides a large scene into blocks and assigns training cameras and point clouds using an \textit{airspace}-aware visibility criterion.
-Each block is optimized in parallel and subsequently fused to a seamless global 3DGS reconstruction. {\citygs}~\citep{liu2025citygaussian} leverages a coarse 3DGS prior to guide scene partitioning and parallel 3DGS submodel training, improving coherence and reconstruction quality across spatial partitions.
-They map unbounded scenes into a normalized unit cube and then partition the contracted scenes with a uniform grid for parallel training.
-However, most of the aforementioned works underemphasize load balancing of the submodels during partitioning, which limits parallel scalability.
-Moreover, {\citygs} loads the entire coarse model during the parallel stage, which is inefficient.
-To address these, {\modelAbbrev} balances the 3DGS prior across submodels within each subregion and trains them efficiently in parallel.
+\textbf{Divide-and-conquer approaches} partition a large scene into subregions, train submodels in parallel, and compose their outputs.
+Block-NeRF~\cite{tancik2022block} assigns views to spatial blocks by camera position; Mega-NeRF~\cite{Turki2022CVPR} decomposes space into grids and routes rays to intersected grids; Switch-NeRF~\cite{mi2023switchnerf} learns decomposition and routing end-to-end via a mixture-of-experts.
+Within 3DGS, {\vastgs}~\cite{lin2024vastgaussian} introduces progressive spatial partitioning and assigns cameras/points using an \textit{airspace}-aware visibility criterion, then fuses independently optimized blocks. {\citygs}~\cite{liu2025citygaussian} further leverages a coarse global 3DGS prior to guide training and fusion, and contracts unbounded scenes to a normalized bounded cubic space before uniform grid partitioning.
+However, for parallel scalability, uniform partitioning can still yield stragglers when submodels have imbalanced visibility workloads.
+Moreover, coarse-prior guided pipelines may incur non-trivial overhead when the prior is large and must be accessed across many workers.
+To address these, {\modelAbbrev} balances the coarse 3DGS prior across submodels within each subregion and trains them efficiently in parallel.